 26. Adoni Ginning Factory v.
 Secretary AIR 1979 SC 1511; Modi Industries Ltd. (Steels) v.
 Executive Engineer AIR 1991 All 351.

 27. Anand Construction Works v.
 State of Bihar, AIR 1973 Cal.
 550.

 28. Ahmad Ali v.
 Raihan Raza AIR 1934 All.
 525.

 29. See e.g. Fateh Chand v.
 Balkishan Das, supra note 21, at 1410-1411; Maula Bux v.
 Union of India, AIR 1970 SC 1955; Kolhapur Sugar Mills Ltd v.
 Bhairava Vividha Karyakari Sahakari Society Ltd. (1975) Bom.
 580; State of Kerala v.
 United Shippers and Dredgers Ltd., AIR 1982 Ker.
 281.

 30. See supra note 4.

 31. See Robert Stewart and Sons v.
 Carapanayoti & Co.
 Ltd., 1 WLR 34.
-See
+See also supra note 10.

 32. (2003) 5 SCC 705.